drodado/test1/README.md

 Date is a date parameter (YYYYMMDD) to request the JSON file to process.
 File is got from https://raw.githubusercontent.com/vas-test/test1/master/logs/MCP_YYYYMMDD.json

-This endpoint returns a message with the filename to confirm that file has been processed.
+This endpoint returns a message with the filename to confirm that file has been processed and the content file.

 If file is not found, service will return blank body and status "401 Not Found".